 What it is

 A two-phase task.
 First, a quick 7-question intake about your offer and audience.
 Then the AI runs real research, pulling from online communities, forums, reviews, and published sources, and builds a deep psychographic profile of your ideal client.
-The output isn’t a generic “marketing persona.”
-It’s grounded in what actual people in your niche are actually saying.How it works
+The output isn’t a generic “marketing persona” with stock-photo Sarah-the-45-year-old-mom energy.
+It’s grounded in what actual people in your niche are actually saying, in the words they actually use.How it works

 Phase 1: Intake (7 questions)